AIM - Accessible Instructional Materials

 Delaware Department of Education

-Resources that may be helpful for those seeking information about the Individuals with Disabilities Education Improvement Act of 2004 (IDEA), the Chafee Amendment, and other instructional materials legislation.
+- Legislation Relating to Accessible Instructional Materials - Resources for those seeking information about the Individuals with Disabilities Education Improvement Act (IDEA) of 2004, the Chafee Amendment and other instructional materials legislation.

-- "An Educator's Guide to Making Textbooks Accessible and Usable for Students with Learning Disabilities" By: Center for Applied Special Technology and LD OnLine (2007)
+- An Educator's Guide to Making Textbooks Accessible and Usable for Students with Learning Disabilities - Created by the Center for Applied Special Technology and LD OnLine (2007)

-- "Making Math Accessible through Shaping Educational Policy" By Steve Noble, Director of Accessibility Policy, Design Science, Inc.
+- Making Math Accessible through Shaping Educational Policy - Created by Steve Noble, Director of Accessibility Policy, Design Science, Inc

 - Acquisition of AEM - Information and resources to help procure accessible formats for both print- and tech-based AEM materials.

 - Quality Indicators for the Provision of Accessible Educational Materials and Technologies